 Ways To Raise Funds To Launch or Scale Your Startup

 Whether you’re launching a startup, or scaling it internationally, having enough cash will be fundamental to the success of your business.
-Here at Goodwille we have been helping clients to launch their business into the UK market, many of whom have recently raised funds to support their international expansion.
+Here at Goodwille, we have been helping clients to launch their businesses into the UK market for over 25 years, many of whom have recently raised funds to support their international expansion.
 We have summarised below the most common ways through which startups & scaleups raise funds to support their future projects.

 Angel investors are wealthy individuals, who have often launched a successful business of their own, and they are usually looking to invest in start-ups at their earliest stages in exchange for a piece of the business.
 The angel investors connect with start-ups through business/industry seminars, word of mouth, referrals from investment organisations, online business forums or local events.
 If there is a shared interest, the angel investor will organise due diligence on the company by speaking to the founders.
 After a verbal agreement is in place, a contract or term sheet will be drawn, with the agreed terms on investment and everything that goes with it.
 When the agreement has been created and signed, the deal is officially closed, which means the investment funds will be released for the company`s use.